Estelope/FurEver/capstone-proposal.md

 - C# / .NET
 -
 - waiting on key from RescueGroups for their API data to see if its parsible

+login/prompt page: login fuctnionality not part of mvp

+location search bar:

+petCard:

+Displays animal information and image(s).
+Swipeable left or right to indicate interest or pass.

+CardStack:

+Manages the stack of UserCards.
+Animations for card swiping.

+Profile:

+Displays user's profile information.
+Edit profile functionality.

+Settings:

+Allows users to configure app settings.
+Preferences, account settings, etc.

+Navbar/Header:

+Navigation links to different sections of the app.
+Logo and navigation buttons.

+Chat:not part of mvp

+Manages conversations between matched users.
+Sending and receiving messages.

+Notification:not part of mvp

+Alerts for new matches, messages, or other notifications.

+Footer / Interaction buttons:

+Loading screen? : not part of mvp